Mihirsur007/Hardware-and-Website-Development-Club/README.md

-# Web Dev and Hardware Club
+# Hardware and Website Development Club

-Welcome to the Web Dev and Hardware Club!
+Welcome to the Hardware and Website Development Club!
 We're excited to have you join us on this journey of exploring website and hardware development.
 Whether you're a seasoned coder or just getting started, this club is the perfect place to expand your skills and collaborate with fellow enthusiasts.

 ## About Us